Appendix 1. About educational databases

 Printer(code, model, color, type, price)

-The table "Product" includes information about the maker, model number, and type ('PC', 'Laptop', or 'Printer').
-It is assumed that model numbers in the Product table are unique for all the makers and product types.
-Each PC uniquely specifying by a code in the table "PC" is characterized by model (foreign key referencing to Product table), speed (of the processor in MHz), total amount of RAM - ram (in Mb), hard disk drive capacity - hd (in Gb), CD ROM speed - cd (for example, '4x'), and the price.
-The table "Laptop" is similar to that one of PCs except for the CD ROM speed, which is replaced by the screen size - screen (in inches).
-For each printer in the table "Printer" it is told whether the printer is color or not (color attribute is 'y’ for color printers; otherwise it is 'n'), printer type (laser, jet, or matrix), and the price.
+The Product table contains data on the maker, model number, and type of product ('PC', 'Laptop', or 'Printer').
+It is assumed that model numbers in the Product table are unique for all makers and product types.
+Each personal computer in the PC table is unambiguously identified by a unique code, and is additionally characterized by its model (foreign key referring to the Product table), processor speed (in MHz) – speed field, RAM capacity (in Mb) - ram, hard disk drive capacity (in Gb) – hd, CD-ROM speed (e.g, '4x') - cd, and its price.
+The Laptop table is similar to the PC table, except that instead of the CD-ROM speed, it contains the screen size (in inches) – screen.
+For each printer model in the Printer table, its output type (‘y’ for color and ‘n’ for monochrome) – color field, printing technology ('Laser', 'Jet', or 'Matrix') – type, and price are specified.

 2. Recycling firm

 The firm owns several buy-back centers for collection of recyclable materials.
 Each of them receives funds to be paid to the recyclables suppliers.
 Data on funds received is recorded in the table